gscharf94/Clasp-Basics-for-Reddit/README.md

 ## Cloning a project that already exists

 Ok, so it's pretty simple.
 First, get the script ID by opening the script editor up in a web browser and finding it in the URL.
-Next, create a text file called ".clasp.json" in the directory you want the code to be copied into.
-Then in that file copy paste this text, replacing the "SCRIPTID" with your actual script id.
+Next, with a command line set to that same directory, run the following:

 ```
-{"scriptId":"SCRIPTID"}
+clasp clone {scriptID}
 ```

-Then, with a command line set to that same directory, just type in "clasp pull".
-All the files from your GAS project will be downloaded into that directory, and whenever you type in "clasp push" the same file will be updated.
+This will create a `.clasp.json` config file for you.
+You can now use "clasp pull" and "clasp push".

 ## final notes